JW

 amended in 1978:

+'gray area.'"
+(The Watchtower 1978 June 15 pp.30-31) This change was a blessing to JW hemophiliacs who may require up to 40 infusions of Factor VIII per year.
+A single infusion of Factor VIII may contain proteins from several thousand donors – a case of JWs accepting a gift that they say it's wrong to give!
 Awake!
 1987 (June 22) had an article by a JW hemophiliac who survived since 1970 without transfusion.
 Since all articles must be approved by the JW leaders in Brooklyn before publication this article by the hemophiliac was doubtless a strong hint that blood fractions might be against God's law again.
+Autologous

-Blood transfusions to pets is also "a violation of the Scriptures".
-(The Watchtower 1964 February 15 p.127) So is giving of pet food to pets when the pet food includes blood products.
+of pet food to pets when the pet food includes blood products.
 (Ibid)

 The following